larspeterjeppesen/Backup_peers/README.md

 ## Steps in development
 This is a loose list of the steps that I update as I go along in the project.

-* Write a test suite that reasonably ensures correct file-transfer

-Functionality:
+**Functionality:**
-* (Done) Implement transfer of a single file between two instances of client.c than can run on my android, pi, and ubuntu machine.
+* (Done) Implement transfer of a single file between two instances of confidant.c than can run on my android, pi, and ubuntu machine.
 * Implement a tracking mechanism to identify and transfer newly added files on my android and raspberry pi.
 * Implement the predefined modes.

-Robustness:
+**Robustness:**
+* Write a test suite that reasonably ensures correct file-transfer
 * Debug flag, allowing diagnostics of all procedures
+* Server able to request specific blocks (eg. ensuing corrupted block transfer)
 * Graceful handling of connection drops.
   * Server:
     * Store whatever data has been correctly received